BiodataAnalysisGroup/DOME-Training-Course/docs/index.md

 ## Setup

 ### Software setup
-To run this course you just need to have a computer with an internet browser.
+To run this course you just need to have an internet browser.